State-by-State Availability

 Each state retains authority to regulate or prohibit sweepstakes within its borders, leading to the current patchwork of availability.
 Operator access can change when states tighten enforcement or when brands update their risk policies.

-That is why the state guides on SweepState focus on live operator availability rather than blanket statements that a model is always legal or always accessible everywhere.
+That is why the state guides on SweepState focus on live operator availability rather than blanket statements that a model is always available everywhere.

 Some states treat prize-play sweepstakes as too close to traditional gambling, while others create uncertainty through existing gaming statutes or enforcement posture.
 Operators often respond by geoblocking entire states rather than taking on compliance risk.